 In winter, snowshoers, cross-country skiers and snowmobilers enjoy exploring the lands.
 The popular snowmobile route ITS 82 runs across this region from Andover to New Hampshire's Trail 18.

 The Mahoosuc Public Lands contain a 9,993-acre Ecological Reserve designated by the State to sustain sensitive ecosystems in their natural condition and provide for monitoring of ecological changes over time.
 The Reserve includes a sub-alpine tarn, Speck Pond, and several rare plant and animal species.
-The Maine Division of Parks and Public Lands manages portions of the Mahoosuc Public Land Unit for timber production (in addition to other benefits).
+The Maine Bureau of Parks and Public Lands manages portions of the Mahoosuc Public Land Unit for timber production (in addition to other benefits).
 The timber management practices are certified sustainable and help support the costs of maintaining Public Lands.

 Partners and Supporters

 This land was conserved with support from the Maine Division of Parks and Public Lands, the Trust for Public Land, Open Space Institute, U.S. Forest Service Forest Legacy Program, Land for Maine's Future Program, Mahoosuc Land Trust, and many other contributors.